TFCC Tear | Palmer & Atzei Classification

 Non-Surgical (Conservative) Candidates

-• Palmer 1A / Atzei 5: Central tears without instability — especially in lower-demand individuals
+- Palmer 1A: Central tears without instability — especially in lower-demand patients

 Surgical Treatment by Classification

-• Arthroscopic debridement (Palmer 1A, Atzei 5): Torn or frayed central disc tissue debrided to a smooth, stable margin.
+- Arthroscopic debridement (Palmer 1A): Central disc tears — trim to a stable, smooth margin.
 High success rates for pain relief.

-• TFCC reconstruction (Atzei 3): Tendon graft (palmaris longus) woven through drill holes to recreate the radioulnar ligament complex.
+- TFCC reconstruction (Atzei 4): Tendon graft (commonly palmaris longus) woven through drill holes recreates the radioulnar ligament complex when direct repair is no longer possible.

 Diagnostic Tools